SymfonyCasts/symfony7/sfcasts/form-type.md

 To follow along, download the course code from this page and extract it.
 Inside, you'll find a `start/` directory containing the course project.
-Open its `README.md` file and you'll find instructions to get the website up and running.
+Open its `README.md` file, and you'll find instructions to get the website up and running.
 I've already done this part, so I'll just launch the built-in Symfony web server in my terminal with: